The applicant checks if he/she fulfills the requirements for a residence permit. General information about residence permits can be found here.

 Applicants pay for their applications and submit them at the office of the Directorate of Immigration (or at the office of a District Commissioner if outside of the Reykjavík capital area) or mail them.

-When payment of the handling fee for an application has been confirmed, the application procedure begins.
-If payment has not been received within 90 days from the application being submitted, the applicant is considered to have no further interest in pursuing the application and the application is returned to the applicant.
+If payment for the processing of an application has not been received within 90 days from the application being submitted, the applicant is considered to have no further interest in pursuing the application and the application is returned to the applicant.

 Applicants are encouraged to be aware of all requirements of the residence permit they apply for, which documents are needed to support the application and how best to present the documents required to accelerate the procedure.